couchbaselabs/userprofile-couchbase-mobile-reactnative/README.md

 LICENSE: The source code for the app is Apache-licensed, as specified in LICENSE.
 However, the usage of Couchbase Lite will be guided by the terms and conditions specified in Couchbase's Enterprise or Community License agreements.

-This repo contains three versions of the app, each building on the previous version of the app and demonstrating a specific addional functionality of Couchbase Lite.
-Each version of the app includes an iOS version and a corrresponding Android version.
+This repo contains three versions of the app, each building on the previous version of the app and demonstrating a specific additional functionality of Couchbase Lite.
+Each version of the app includes an iOS version and a corresponding Android version.

 # Demo

 Shown below is a demonstration of data sync capability between iOS and Android versions of the app